FreeCAD/FreeCAD-addons/README.md

 **Note**: The commit number indicated in the github tree above is not considered by the Addons Manager.
 What is installed or updated is always the latest *master* branch of every addon

 ### Current add-ons
-For a description of each Addon please see [FreeCAD-Addon-Details](https://github.com/FreeCAD/FreeCAD-addons/blob/master/FreeCAD-Addon-Details.md).
-It is also possible to click on each linked Addon repository to read their README files.
+For a description of each Addon please open FreeCAD use the dropdown menu `Tools > Addon manager` to scroll between all available Addons.
+You can also click on each individually linked Addons in this repository to read their README files.

 ### Installing